Chia Seeds and the Holy Spirit

 At our lunch table, Deborah asks Dad to please expound on the meaning of the Holy Trinity.
 Julie and I give each other a look we've exchanged more times than we can count.
 We know we should just settle in, because Dad loves this subject.

 Truth be told, my father is a magnificent storyteller.
-The fact that he knows just about everything about the Roman Catholic faith, both scripturally and historically, makes him incredibly fun and interesting to listen to (even though I occasionally dispute the facts).
-Dad's devotion to conveying his faith is not lost on my girlfriend, whose mind is a sponge when it comes to history and getting to the bottom of the meaning of things close to her heart.
-She listens as though her life depends on the words, and the meaning behind the words, that my father is sharing with undeniable conviction.
-I look across the table and see that even my little sister is fixated on Dad, while I pick at the feta-sprinkled walnuts in my salad and listen, doing my best to minimize my realization that the table of six next to us are listening too.
+The fact that he knows just about everything about the Roman Catholic faith, both scripturally and historically, makes him incredibly fun and interesting to listen to (even though I occasionally dispute such facts).
+Dad's devotion to conveying his faith is not lost on my girlfriend, whose mind is a sponge for history and for getting to the bottom of the meaning of things close to her heart.
+She listens as though her life depends on the words my father is sharing with undeniable conviction.
+I look across the table and see that even my little sister is fixated on Dad, while I pick at the feta-sprinkled walnuts in my salad and listen, doing my best to minimize my realization that the table of six next to us is listening too.

 I don't recall her exact words.
 I know, because she told me later, that she experienced a huge wave of feeling washing over and through her body.
 I do recall that the conversation post-cry was beautiful, and even inspired my sister to disclose that she had never heard the Holy Spirit described so beautifully and clearly as Dad had conveyed it that day.

-This slight discomfort inspires a reminiscent moment about how embarrassing it used to be to go out to eat as a family when I was a little girl.
+And as thoughts do, this moment triggered a memory of how embarrassing it was to go out to eat as a family when I was a little girl.
 We always had to make the sign of the cross and pray the Grace before our meals, whether we were home or in public.
 I felt like we were a huge spectacle in the middle of a restaurant.
-I would pray that no one I knew would recognize me, as if it were possible to miss Dad's salt-n-peppered hair and the fact that he seemed to be speaking in decibels much higher than his normal tone as he recited his 5-minute litany of prayers, including a Hail Mary, an Our Father, a prayer for the souls of the faithfully departed, and even a damn prayer for more people to be called to the vocation of the priesthood, which was always confusing to me since I understood vocations to be a calling from God.
-I had no clue what sort of power our humble prayer had in a scenario where God Himself was supposedly beckoning to particular people to serve His church, but we diligently prayed for vocations every single night of my life–even in restaurants.
+I would pray that no one I knew would recognize me, as if it were possible to miss Dad's salt-n-peppered hair and the fact that he seemed to be speaking in decibels much higher than his normal tone as he recited his five-minute litany of prayers, including a Hail Mary, an Our Father, a prayer for the souls of the faithfully departed, and even a damn prayer for more people to be called to the vocation of the priesthood, which was always confusing to me since I understood vocations to be a calling from God.
+But we diligently prayed for vocations every single night of my life—even in restaurants.

-The next day, I send three of my favorite people on their way back home to the house my siblings and I grew up in before I head into my office in Buda.
+The next day, I have to say goodbye to three of my favorite people as they head back home to the house my siblings and I grew up in.

-I snort in laughter as I later read Julie's text.
-"Dad just called some poor Dallas driver a dickhead."
+I snort in laughter as I read Julie's text: "Dad just called some poor Dallas driver a dickhead."

 I'm at work when I get this text.
-I smile, overcome with gratitude for my beautiful family, my wonderful life and for all the adventures that continue to unfold in my world.
-The past 6 months have been a whirlwind of joy and opportunity in my ever-expanding life, and as I imagine my little sister in my customary spot in the middle of the backseat of the car (resembling a character in a Wes Anderson movie), I know everything is right with the world, and I am exactly where I am supposed to be.
+I smile, overcome with gratitude for my beautiful family, my wonderful life, and for all the adventures that continue to unfold in my world.
+As I imagine my little sister in my customary spot in the middle of the backseat of the car (resembling a character in a Wes Anderson movie), I know everything is right with the world, and I am exactly where I am supposed to be.

-Little do I now know, I will be flying home later this week for the funeral of my childhood best friend's father, at which point my own father will inform his children that when he and Mom die, they want to be placed in pine boxes (that he will build with his own hands) and buried in a military cemetery.
+I fly home later that week for the funeral of my childhood best friend's father, at which point my own father informs his children that when he and Mom die, they want to be placed in pine boxes (that he will build with his own hands) and buried in a military cemetery.
 You can imagine how well this will go over with the four of us kids.
 Seriously.
 Where does my father come up with this stuff?!